F!RE Summer Play Lab

-The F!RE!! summer play lab is an annual, 6-week theatre residency hosted by a historically black college or university, that provides development resources for the under-produced stories that center the experiences of Black LGBTQIA+ writers and communities.
+The F!RE!! summer play lab was a 6-week theatre residency hosted by a historically black college or university, that provides development resources for the under-produced stories that center the experiences of Black LGBTQIA+ writers and communities.

-The 2022 residency is hosted by the Howard University Department of Theatre Arts
+The 2022 residency was hosted by the Howard University Department of Theatre Arts.

 Inspired by award-winning costume designer Reggie Ray and the first Black Queer literary magazine of the Harlem Renaissance, F!RE!! was developed to provide a process for Black LGBTQIA+ playwrights to develop and present new work alongside a dynamic approach to social practice that sparks deeper resource-sharing and dialogue between HBCUs and the broader community.